Diseases

 • Transmissibility

-Most infected animals may excrete no MAP or amounts below the infectious dose in the early years.
+Most infected animals may excrete no MAP or shed amounts below the infectious dose in their early years.
 Some infected animals may excrete large numbers of organisms in their faeces which contaminate food, water and the environment.
 MAP can also be excreted in milk and colostrum.
 Transmission is mainly via the ingestion of contaminated material, but MAP can also be transferred in utero.
-Bio-aerosol transmission has recently been suggested (Eisenberg et al., 2009).
+Other proposed transmission sources by the same route are contact with other susceptible domestic and wild species, as well as insects (Fischer et al., 2005), from scavenging behaviour or consumption of preys infected by MAP (Fox et al., 2020) or bio-aerosol transmission (Eisenberg et al., 2010).
+Herd/flock transmission is typically via purchase of live infected animals (Conde et al., 2022), although transmission via transfer of infected material might also be possible.

 • Pathogenic life cycle stages